Billy Bob Thornton: Music

 In 2001, Thornton released the album Private Radio on Lost Highway Records.
 Subsequent albums include The Edge of the World (2003), Hobo (2005) and Beautiful Door (2007).
 He performed the Warren Zevon song The Wind on the tribute album Enjoy Every Sandwich: Songs of Warren Zevon.
 Thornton recorded a cover of the Johnny Cash classic "Ring of Fire" with Earl Scruggs, for the Oxford American magazine's Southern Music CD in 2001.
 The song also appeared on Scruggs' 2001 album Earl Scruggs and Friends.
 In 2007, Thornton formed The Boxmasters with J.D.
 Andrew.

-CBC incident

 On April 8, 2009, Thornton and his musical group The Boxmasters appeared on the CBC Radio One program Q. The appearance was widely criticized and received international attention after Thornton was persistently unintelligible and discourteous to host Jian Ghomeshi.
-Thornton eventually explained he had "instructed" the show's producers to not ask questions about his movie career.
+Thornton eventually explained that he had instructed the show's producers to not ask questions about his movie career.
 Ghomeshi had mentioned Thornton's acting in the introduction.
 Thornton had also complained Canadian audiences were like "mashed potatoes without the gravy."
 The following night, opening for Willie Nelson at Toronto's Massey Hall, Thornton said mid-set he liked Canadians but not Ghomeshi, which was greeted with boos and catcalls.
 The Boxmasters did not continue the tour in Canada as, according to Thornton, some of the crew and band had the flu.